Data Corruption and Loss¶

 ZFS from Oracle seems to be one of two candidates to deal with disk errors on a low level, and it is highly scalable.
 It is Open Source, heavily patented, comes with an GPL incompatible license, and is available on Linux and macOS.

-Oracle has also started an initiative with its BTRFS file system.
-It employs the same protection technique as ZFS does, and it’s available on Linux.
+Oracle has also introduced its BTRFS file system.
+It employs the same protection technique as ZFS does, and is available on Linux.

 Human Errors¶